Quackit Logo

 HTML Borders

-The best way to create HTML borders is to actually use CSS (Cascading Style Sheets).
+The standard way to create HTML borders is to use CSS.
 Using CSS, you can create a border around any HTML element.

 Below are some examples of what you can do with HTML, borders, and CSS.